rickosborne/getclever/README.md

 ## Android

-This _should_ work with anything Froyo or newer.
+This _should_ work with anything Gingerbread or newer.
 Like the rest, it's not pretty but it gets it done.